-- While we will address your live migration request promptly, we cannot guarantee when the migration will actually complete.
+- While Microsoft will address your live migration request promptly, there is no guarantee as to when the migration will complete.
 If you need your data to be in ZRS by a certain time, then you should do a manual migration.
 Generally, the more data you have in your account, the longer it will take to migrate that data.

-- You may only live migrate from an account with LRS and GRS replication.
-If you have RA-GRS then you will need to first change to one of these replication types before proceeding.
-This intermediary step ensures that the secondary read-only endpoint which RA-GRS provides is removed when are ready.
+- You may only perform a live migration from an account using LRS or GRS replication.
+If your account uses RA-GRS, then you will need to first migrate to one of these replication types before proceeding.
+This intermediary step ensures that the secondary read-only endpoint which RA-GRS provides is removed prior to migration.

 - Only intra-region migrations are supported.
 If you want to migrate your data into a ZRS account located in a region different than the source account, then you must perform a manual migration.

-- Standard storage account types only.
-You cannot migrate from a Premium storage account.
+- Only standard storage account types are supported.
+You cannot migrate from a premium storage account.